-Pike River: Andrew Little says it is 'just impractical' to expect body remains to be recovered
+Pike River: Andrew Little says it is 'just impractical' to expect all bodies to be recovered

 "There is always a limit to these things – I have no plan or intention of returning to Cabinet for any further additional resources."

-He likened the recovery efforts to a Police homicide investigation – "which is effectively what this is".
+He likened the recovery efforts to a police homicide investigation – "which is effectively what this is".

 He said the average homicide investigation is between $2m and $3m.